-The City agrees that it will apply an amount that is approximately equal to 5.0% of the base salary of employees covered by this agreement into the City Retirement System, thereby reducing the amount deducted from employees' paychecks as the employees' retirement contribution by that amount.
+The City agrees that it will apply an amount that is approximately equal to 5.4% of the base salary of employees covered by this agreement into the City Retirement System, thereby reducing the amount deducted from employees' paychecks as the employees' retirement contribution by that amount.
 The employee, upon termination, will have no vested right in the amount so contributed by the City.
 Substitution of this portion of the employees' contribution by a City payment will not decrease the total amount applied towards the required retirement contribution, and will not affect retirement benefits.
 Provided, however, such payment shall not exceed any employees' total contribution to the system.
-Effective December 22, 2001 the City will increase the amount it pays to offset the employees' retirement contribution, which offset reduces the amount deducted from employees' paychecks, from 5% to 5.4% for General Members of CERS.
+Effective July 5, 2003 the City will increase the amount it pays to offset the employees' paychecks, from 5.4% to 7.0% for General Members of CERS.
+These retirement offset increases to remain in effect until Employee Contribution Reserve is exhausted.